 It’s so fun to watch babies reach milestones.
 With our firstborn, I remember being delighted when he discovered his hands and would stare at them in awe.
 Each milestone he met was so exciting.
-With twins, milestones take on a whole new meaning.
+And with twins, those twin milestones take on a whole new meaning.

 *Post contains affiliate links.

 Twin Milestone #1: Your Twins First Notice Each Other

-The First Time Your Twins Smile Simultaneously
+Twin Milestone #2: The First Time Your Twins Smile Simultaneously

 If you’ve had a singleton, you know how awesome it is when your baby smiles at you for the first time.

 This pillow is called the Twinz and it was one of my favorite twin products ever.
 I used it for monthly pictures, tummy time, bottle feeding, and basically anything you can think of.
 You can buy the TwinZ pillow here.

-They First Interact With Each Other
+Twin Milestone #3: They First Interact With Each Other

-The First Time They Play Together
+Twin Milestone #4: The First Time They Play Together

 Their play looks much different as babies as it will as they get older because it’s parallel play, and this is perfectly normal for their age.

 Twin Milestone #5: Their First Simultaneous 5 Hour Stretch of Sleep

 I have an entire post dedicated to how we got our twins to sleep through the night if you need some help in that area.

-They Hold Their Own Bottle
+Twin Milestone #6: They Hold Their Own Bottle

 This is a GAME CHANGER.
-Bottle feeding twins is very challenging (you can read my tips for feeding twins in this post).
+Bottle feeding twins is very challenging (you can read my tips for bottle feeding twins in this post).

 P.S.
 How stinking cute are they??
 You can buy the TwinZ here.

-They Feed Themselves
+Twin Milestone #7: They Feed Themselves

 We switched over to finger foods as soon as we felt they were ready and it made life sooooo much easier when they could feed themselves.